syncfusion/blazor-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 ## Size for Bullet Chart

-The [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Width) and [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Height) properties can be used to customize the size of the Bullet Chart.
+The [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Width) and [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Height) properties are used to adjust the size of the Bullet Chart.
 Both pixel and percentage values are accepted.
 If the value is expressed as a percentage, the dimension of the Bullet Chart is determined by its container.

 > If the size is not specified, Bullet Chart will be rendered with a height of **126px** and a width of the window.